nkh/P6-Data-Dump-Tree/README.md

 ### DDTR::FixedGlyphs

-Replace all the glyphs by a single glyph; default is a three spaces glyph.
+Replace all the glyphs by a single glyph; default is a two spaces glyph.

     my $d = Data::Dump::Tree.new does DDTR::FixedGlyphs(' . ') ;